conor1982/Data_Rep_Project/README.md

 1. Clone the repository. `git clone https://github.com/conor1982/Data_Rep_Project`
 2. Create a MySQL database called `organisation` with the initdb.sql file.
 3. Edit the `dbconfig.py` file adding your MySQL host, database, user and password information.
+4. Run `server.py` from your command line locally and access via `http://127.0.0.1:5000/`

+**OR**

-4. Create a virtual environment, and use `pip` to install the dependancies from the `requirements.txt` file.
+5. Create a virtual environment, and use `pip` to install the dependancies from the `requirements.txt` file.
-5. Set `server.py` as the FLASK_APP and run flask.
+6. Set `server.py` as the FLASK_APP and run flask.
-6. Using a web browser access `http://127.0.0.1:5000/` (assuming you are using the local host to serve the website)
+7. Using a web browser access `http://127.0.0.1:5000/` (assuming you are using the local host to serve the website)